Follow the No. 7 Wisconsin Badgers men's hockey game at No. 12 Penn State

-STATE COLLEGE, Pa. — For the third straight game, the No. 7 University of Wisconsin men's hockey team will play without one of its top freshman forwards Thursday when it plays at No. 12 Penn State (6 p.m., BTN, FoxSports.com, 1310 AM).
+STATE COLLEGE, Pa. — The last time the University of Wisconsin men's hockey team lost by five goals or more, it responded a day later with a four-goal victory.
+The seventh-ranked Badgers will try to repeat that Friday at No. 12 Penn State (5 p.m., BTN, FoxSports.com, 1310 AM).

-Dylan Holloway is out of the lineup with an undisclosed injury.
-He missed two days of practice this week before returning Wednesday and for Thursday morning's skate.
-But he didn't appear on the line chart.
+Thursday's 6-1 loss was the Badgers' largest since an 8-2 loss in the opener of the last regular-season series here, on Feb.
+22. UW won the second game 7-3 behind two goals from defenseman Josh Ess and a plus-3 outing by center Tarek Baker.

-Freshman center Alex Turcotte returned to the lineup after missing last weekend's home split with Clarkson.
-He's back between Linus Weissbach and Cole Caufield.
+The Badgers will play Friday without forward Roman Ahcan, who was suspended for one game by the Big Ten Conference earlier Friday for his hit on Denis Smirnov in the third period on Thursday.
+Smirnov is out of the Penn State lineup.

 Forwards